Cyber Curriculum Microgrants

 Goals

-3. Develop high-impact, high-value curricula for the NCAE-C community.
+2. Develop and share high-impact, high-value curricula in AI, Secure Coding, and other critical areas for the NCAE-C community.

 Objectives

-4. Design and implement a curriculum development model to produce high-quality, high-impact curriculum in six new subjects areas.
+2. Implement a curriculum development model to produce a high-quality, high impact curriculum in AI, Secure Coding. and at-least two new subject areas.

 Seth Hamman, Cedarville University, CAE-CO